Learn Cyclomat

 Adjust opacity

-Lower the opacity of one or both layers.
-Semi-transparent layers create a sense of depth and luminosity that solid colors cannot achieve.
+Lower the opacity of one or both layers to adjust the balance or "mix" between them.
+Semi-transparent layers create a sense of depth and luminosity.

 Outcome